CourtHive/tods-competition-factory/documentation/docs/apis/tournament-engine-api.md

 const { scaleItemsWithParticipantIds } = tournamentEngine.autoSeeding({
   eventId,
-  policyDefinitions, // seeding policyDefinition determines the # of seeds for given participantCount/drawSize scaleAttributes, // { scaleType, scaleName, }
+  policyDefinitions, // seeding policyDefinition determines the # of seeds for given participantCount/drawSize scaleAttributes, // { scaleType, scaleName, eventType, accessor }
   scaleName, // Optional - defaults to scaleAttributes.scaleName
   drawSize, // Optional - defaults to calculation based on # of entries drawId, // Optional - will use flight.drawEntries or drawDefinition.entries rather than event.entries